 Biblical Archaeology Review articles have been used in a variety of settings—from Bible study groups to Ivy League classrooms.
 Most of our readers enjoy BAR in their homes, learning about a subject dear to them.

 BAR’s annual volunteer dig guide to archaeological excavations in the Middle East and the Classical world is the only resource of its kind.
-Each January/February edition, explore the upcoming summer’s dig opportunities while reading interpretive editorial content on a new excavation topic each year.
+Each Winter, BAR explores the upcoming summer dig opportunities.